nblackburn/vue-brunch/readme.md

 When ever you include a `.vue` file in your project, Brunch will automatically compile and write the converted module into your applications script path.

-## Donations

-If you found this plugin to be useful, please consider [donating](https://paypal.me/nblackburn).

 ## License

 This component is licensed under [MIT](), see [license.md](license.md) for details.